-“Fin” is the Latin word for “end”… “ish” is used to indicate a “sort of” or “about” condition.
-“I’ll meet you around noonish for the moon launch.”
-Every now and then, I feel like I’m “finished” with Ed’s ArtSite.
-Artists like to “fin” their work.
-But I’m not sure if this particular project has an “end”.
+Every now and then, I feel like I’m “finished” with Ed’s ArtSite… artists like to “fin” their work.
+But I’m not sure if this project has an “end”.
 Whenever I think I’m at the fin, something always comes up-ish.

 The Internet is Earth’s lighted metaphysical stage.
 Building Ed’s ArtSite has been a rewarding experience akin to meeting a stranger and not knowing what to expect.
 Then after a lengthy exchange becoming great friends!

-Below I explain my artist’s poem from the home page for the benefit of anyone who would like an explanation.
+Below I explain my artist’s poem Nine by Seven (9 lines of 7 words) from the home page for the benefit of anyone who would like an explanation.

-(we each have a unique perspective so our reaction to art can vary)
+(we each have unique perspectives so our reaction varies)

 encoded skill and mind is the foundry

 beyond the grip of night’s emotional boundary